Lighthouse Dessert Recipes

 Method

-5. Divide dough into 6 pieces of approximately 130g each.
+Add chocolate chips.
+On a floured surface, knead lightly incorporating the chocolate chips into the dough and shape into a log.
+Divide the dough into desired number of pieces.
+Divide dough into 6 pieces of approximately 150g each.
 Roll each portion of the dough into round balls.

-6. Arrange balls in a lined loaf tin and cover with a damp cloth.
-Allow to proof for approximately 20 minutes*.
+Arrange balls in a lightly greased and lined loaf tin and cover with a damp cloth.
+Allow to proof for approximately 20 – 30 minutes or until double in size.

-8. To prepare the glaze, place 3 tablespoons of sugar and ¼ cup (60mL) of water into a saucepan.
-Bring to the boil, reduce to a simmer for 1-2 minutes until sugar is fully dissolved.
-Brush the glaze over the buns and allow to cool.
+To prepare the glaze, place sugar and water into a small saucepan.
+Bring to a boil, reduce heat and simmer for 1 – 2 minutes until sugar has fully dissolved.
+Brush the glaze over the buns while they are still warm and allow to cool.